Roasted Pecan Butter is absolutely dreamy, and so easy to make, all you need are pecans and a little salt!

 - Run the machine, scraping down the sides as necessary until the pecans have turned to a smooth creamy butter.
 This won't take long at all, just a couple of minutes at most.
-See the stages below.
+See the blog post for images of the stages.
 It will start out as a grainy mixture, and gradually get smoother and smoother. keep scraping down the sides of the machine to get everything evenly incorporated.

 - Blend in a pinch of salt, and then taste to fine tune the amount.